The Transpension Type: Technical Report: Multipliers in the base category

 Again, involutions change none of the above results. \end{example} \begin{example}[CCHM cubes] Let $\boxslash_{\vee, \wedge, \lnot}$ be the category of (binary) CCHM cubes \cite{cubical}.
-What's special here is that we have morphisms $\vee, \wedge : \IX^2 \to \IX$ (as well as involutions).
-This category is not spooky.
+What's special here is that we have connections $\vee, \wedge : \IX^2 \to \IX$ (as well as involutions).
+This category is objectwise pointable.

 Again, we consider the functor $\loch \times \IX : \boxslash_{\vee, \wedge, \lnot} \to \boxslash_{\vee, \wedge, \lnot} : \IX^n \mapsto \IX^{n+1}$, which is an endomultiplier for $\IX$.